Psilocybin-assisted therapy in Denver

 How does psilocybin-assisted psychotherapy work?

-The active ingredient in these mushrooms is psilocybin, and growing research has shown that psychedelic drugs like psilocybin, Ketamine, and MDMA can help people seeking help anxiety, depression, PTSD, and even addiction.
+The active ingredient in these mushrooms is psilocybin, and growing research has shown that psychedelic drugs like psilocybin, Ketamine, and MDMA can help people seeking help for anxiety, depression, PTSD, and even addiction.
 After psilocybin was decriminalized, people 21 and older can grow or possess mushrooms in Denver, but sharing or selling them remains illegal, especially for state-licensed therapists.

 Similar to how Ketamine is being used in therapy today, research has shown promising results for using psilocybin in a therapeutic setting.
 Researchers at Johns Hopkins University found that psilocybin dramatically reduced symptoms of anxiety and depression in patients with cancer.
 Their studies have also indicated that psilocybin can be extremely effective with helping people quit smoking and become “unstuck” so that they can get past damaging patterns and addictions.